TLanetteRose/SunnysideAgencyLandingPageTLP/codenotes.md

 It's New Year's Eve.
 I want to finish this project before tomorrow.
 So far I have adjusted the sizing in the header home element.
 I was having a difficult time placing the arrow.
 Then I realized I should use flex to help with placement and place the whole home element.
 A new thing I learned: to change the color of icons on hover, use filter: brightness(0) invert(1).

 ### 01/15/2022

 I'm back.
 It's been awhile since I've coded.
 Last weekend I was busy working on my websites.

+### 01/23/2022

+Hi again.
+Adding some last minute touchs.
+I did the validation, however, I got an error with a div as a child element of a ul.